AllyYL/casestudy/src/projects/weave.md

 <br>

-## Wireframe
+## Wireframe: Tackling "Integration"

 The most important action new users can take is to **register, access the marketplace, and make their purchase**.
 This is the app's primary flow.
-I charted a basic version, taking into consideration choices users might want to make, and specifying a clear happy path, which would allow me to start structuring the content within the app.

 ![WEAVE's primary user flow](/assets/images/WeavePrimaryFlow.webp)

 A secondary flow exists **when a user already owns a physical garment** and wants to access its NFT twin through the app.
-This can be done by tapping at an NFC tag that comes along with garment purchase.

 ![WEAVE's physical garment led user flow](/assets/images/weavephysicalflow.webp)